vfarcic/devops26/manuscript/06-env.md

 cd environment-jx-rocks-staging
 ```

-What do we have in that repository?
+What do we have there?

 ```bash
 ls -1